paurkedal/ocaml-caqti/README.md

 driver, and returns a connection as a first-class module containing query functionality for the database.

-The best place to start may be with a [documented example][bikereg].
+A good place to start is with the [documented example][bikereg].
 The API reference is currently not online, but can be generated with `topkg doc` from the source code or with [odig](http://erratique.ch/software/odig) from an OPAM installation.